elmindreda/Nori/README.md

 Introduction
 ------------

-Wendy is a "game engine".
-More specifically, it's a static C++ library intended to be useful for the production of small games.
-It is written and maintained by me, elmindreda, to serve as a basis for the games I write.
+Wendy is a small and still incomplete game engine written for my own use.

 Unlike most of my projects, I write Wendy primarily for own use, so while other people may find it useful, it comes with no support and far too little documentation.
+Its API may also change at any time.

 If you like Wendy and would like to use it for your game, you should instead most likely use [gameplay](http://www.gameplay3d.org/), which is eerily similar,